-World starts welcoming the New Year with fireworks and prayers
+World welcomes the New Year with fireworks and prayers

 What lies ahead for the global economy in 2024?

-The light rain that had persisted throughout the day in Auckland had cleared by midnight over the city.

-The countdown commenced against an illuminated digital display near the top of the 328-metre (1,076-foot) communications and observation tower.
+Light rain that had persisted throughout the day in Auckland had cleared by midnight, and the countdown commenced against an illuminated digital display near the top of the 328-metre (1,076-foot) communications and observation tower.

 As the clock struck midnight in Australia’s largest city, Sydney, a 12-minute fireworks display erupted around the Sydney Harbour Bridge.